 To date, more than 30,000 tonnes of soil have been removed from the dive structure which will form the entry/exit point to the tunnels for trains.
 The surplus Bassendean Sand, which can be found up to a depth of eight metres, is being transported to Forrestfield where it is used to backfill the station’s retaining wall.
-It is expected that 90,000t of material will be reused at Forrestfield by the end of the year, addressing a key component of the project’s sustainability program.
-Excavation is scheduled to be completed late-November.
+It is expected that 90,000 tonnes of material will be reused at Forrestfield by the end of the year, addressing a key component of the project’s sustainability program.
+Excavation is scheduled to be completed late-2018.

 The next major activity will be the construction of the dive structure base slab which includes waterproofing and sealing, followed by 18 separate concrete pours requiring 4050 cubic metres of concrete in total.
-Of the 18 pours four are scheduled to be completed this year.
+Of the 18 pours four are scheduled to be completed before the end of the year.
 Due to the complexity of each pour, works are required to start early guaranteeing minimal disruption from traffic.
 Once a pour begins it needs to continue until completed.
 On the day of the pours, work will begin from 4am and continue during normal construction hours, finishing at 7pm.
 Out of hours approval has been received from the City of Bayswater.
 The dates of each of the pours may change depending on weather conditions and construction schedules.

-- Pour 1 - Friday 23
+- Pour 1 - Friday 23 (complete)

-- Pour 2 - Tuesday 27
+- Pour 2 - Wednesday 28 (complete)

-- Pour 3 - Friday 7
+- Pour 3 - Friday 7 (complete)

-- Pour 4 - Thursday 13
+- Pour 4 - Tuesday 18 (complete)

 The large retaining wall built adjacent to Railway Parade to support the temporary Midland Line has been turned into a piece of art thanks to PTA's Right Track program.
 Perth urban artist Drew Straker, in conjunction with 75 up-and-coming junior artists, completed the work of art inspired by native animals and WA landscapes.
 The mural, 500m in length, is the longest of its kind in WA and one of the longest in the Southern Hemisphere.